Skip to main content

 Campus Safety Services (CSS) responds to all medical emergencies on campus.
 Their role is to assess the emergency, render care if needed and determine what response is appropriate.
 CSS staff is trained in first aid and CPR/AED use.
 SCU EMS, comprised of student Emergency Medical Technicians (EMT) may also respond to render care.

-If the patient is experiencing any of the following symptoms CALL or TEXT 911 IMMEDIATELY:
+If the patient is experiencing any of the following medical signs, IMMEDIATELY CALL or TEXT 911 (if safe):

 • Unconscious, or may have experienced momentary unconsciousness